Home Vancouver Events Calendar Metro Vancouver Cycling Races Vancouver’s Rotary Ride for Hearing Bike Ride Fundraising Event

 About Rotary

-Rotary International is one of the largest service club organizations in the world, boasting around 1.4 million members globarlly.
+Rotary International is one of the largest service club organizations in the world, boasting around 1.4 million members globally.
 There are dozens of Rotary clubs in the Lower Mainland and hundreds in Canada.

 Rotary clubs do all kinds of service projects in their communities.
 They also do charitable work in the developing world.
-Club members include both active and retired business people, professionals and other people wanting to make a difference in their communities and the world.
+Club members include both active and retired businesspeople, professionals, and others who want to make a difference in their communities and the world.

 Visit the rotaryvancouver.org website to learn more about the organization behind the Rotary Ride for Hearing.